“Do not attribute to malice things that can just as well be explained by stupidity.”

 Italian economic historian and raconteur Carlo Cipolla pinned down stupidity in his 1976 essay Le leggi fondamentali della stupidità umana — “the basic laws of human stupidity”.
-A worthy endeavour, but one from which the world appears not to have learned much in half a century.
-Which probably tells you everything you need to know.
+A worthy endeavour, but one from which we have learned little in half a century.
+This probably tells you what you need to know.

-Anyway, Cipolla’s laws of human stupidity boil down, broadly, to the following:
+Anyway, Cipolla’s laws of human stupidity boil down to the following:

 - To be stupid is to harm someone else without personally benefitting.
 Stupidity results inevitably in net loss.
 Everyone loses, at a minimum the time taken to listen to the idiot.
 Bandits, defectors, double-crossers and pillagers may be nasty, but because they benefit, they aren’t stupid.